 Putting Mitchell’s conviction aside, the Army did adopt many of the Morrow Commission recommendations, and on July 2, 1926, the Air Service was upgraded in status to become the U.S. Army Air Corps.
 Mason Patrick continued as its chief until December 1927, when General James Fechet, who had been an Army pilot since 1920, succeeded him.

 Mitchell’s ideas were not popular, but he would prove to be prescient.
 After his 1924 inspection tour of Hawaii and Asia, he wrote a report (published in 1925 as the book Winged Defense) in which he predicted future war with Japan, including the attack on Pearl Harbor.
 Mitchell also went on to influence air power advocates in coming decades such as Winston Churchill and Franklin D. Roosevelt, who support of long-range bombing.

 All of these ideas culminated in the 1940s with Hap Arnold’s creation of the US Air Force.

-This article is from the book Hap Arnold: The General Who Invented the US Air Force © 2013 by Bill Yenne.
+This article on air supremacy is from the book Hap Arnold: The General Who Invented the US Air Force © 2013 by Bill Yenne.
 Please use this data for any reference citations.
 To order this book, please visit its online sales page at Amazon or Barnes & Noble.